Olimpiada-Boliviana-De-Informatica/Mojix-coding-challenge2024/README.md

 Connect 4 is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.

-## The challenge ##
+## The challenge

 For this challenge, 3 different types of connect 4 games will be played.
 1. The first game will be played with the standard rules.
-2. The second game will be played in a 1400 column by 1200 row grid.
+2. The second game will be played in a 7 column, 100 rows grid.
+3. The third game will be played in a 70 column, 10 rows grid.
-3. The third game will be in the 1400 column by 1200 row grid, but with the winning condition being 5 in a row/column/diagonal instead of 4.
+4. The fourth and final game will be in a 140 column by 120 row grid, but with the winning condition being 5 in a row/column/diagonal instead of 4.

 Each program will play 10 rounds of each type of game against another participant's program.
 3 points will be awarded for each win, 1 point for each draw and 0 points for each loss.